Pirates 4-D: Technical information

-The film was released as a 70 mm/5 perforation twin strip polarized 3-D attraction film 17 minutes in length, and was directed by Keith Melton, and written by Eric Idle.
-It was in color, and was filmed in 2.1:1 aspect ratio.
+The film was released as a 70 mm/5 perforation dual print polarized 3-D attraction film 17 minutes in length, and was directed by Keith Melton, and written by Eric Idle.
+It was in Eastman Color, and was filmed by 3-D Cinematographer Peter Anderson in a 2.1:1 aspect ratio.
 It featured Dolby Digital sound, although this was usually not used.

 The Iwerks seating was an early version of a product now called Simex-Iwerks 4-D Seats.
 This early version was far less capable than the current model, with the major difference being the lack of the current motion simulator base (3 DOF) capabilities.

 The BEC seats and the TDA/AET seats were quite similar.
 Both featured the following effects: water spray, wind effect, bats effect, seat speakers and seat vibrators.
 The BEC seats were installed at Busch Gardens Williamsburg, and replaced an earlier prototype at Sea World Ohio.
 The TDA/AET seats were used at Thorpe Park.

 Besides the water cannons noted above, the in-house effects included a "bird droppings" effect, consisting of a burst of warm water sprayed on the audience from the ceiling when the birds are released on the pirates, a large smoke ring effect, discharged over the audience when the ship's cannon is shot toward the camera, and a glittering gold lighting effect around the proscenium when Lucky's treasure is revealed.

 The audio for Pirates 4-D was usually stored on an outboard device, and synchronized to the film.
 The early SeaWorld/Busch Gardens venues used an 8 channel Tascam DA-88 Digital Audio Tape (DAT) deck, while the Thorpe Park installation used a 12 channel Alcorn McBride Digital Binloop.
 This was necessary because the Dolby Digital format had only six tracks available for audio, and all were used for the cinema speakers.
 Busch used the seventh channel for the seat speakers.
 Thorpe Park used four channels for the seat speakers, one for a point source speaker for Justa, its Animatronic pirate parrot, and the twelfth for the preshow.